OctopusDeploy/blog/blog/2023-04/how-to-measure-mean-time-to-resolve/index.md

 > - Less than one day
 > - Less than one hour

-Most people working in software delivery have a feel for the typical duration of incidents, especially with the broad buckets used in the answer.
+Most people working in software delivery have a feel incidents duration.
+The broad buckets used in the survey make it easy to choose an answer.
 You can probably answer this for your team from memory with reasonable accuracy.

 The researchers can use this information to find [performance groups](https://octopus.com/blog/new-devops-performance-clusters) in the data.
 They can also look for relationships between various practices and their impact on business outcomes.
 The DevOps structural equation model is built using these findings.

 ### Why MTTR might mislead your team

-While MTTR is helpful in research for comparisons and clustering, this differs from how you'll use incident information in your team.
-Your primary use of this information is to learn from service outages and improve how you handle them in the future, not to compare yourself to other teams or organizations.
+While MTTR is helpful in research for performance clustering, this isn't how you'll use incident information in your team.
+You should use the information to learn from service outages and improve how you handle them in the future.
+The goal isn't to compare yourself to other teams or organizations.

 For continuous improvement purposes, using an average hides essential signals.
-You need more fine-grained information to understand how well you handle faults and to find their causes.
+You need fine-grained information to understand how well you handle faults and to find their causes.

 The Verica Open Incident Database (VOID) has over 10,000 incidents shared by almost 600 organizations.
 They analyze these incidents in [the VOID report](https://www.thevoid.community/report).
 The 2022 report made the following comment about MTTR: